Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 DNS Leak problems and fixes

-Without the proper settings in place you can be leaving yourself open to data leaks.
-When connecting to any new network, the DHCP settings (the protocol that determines your machine’s IP address within the network) can automatically assign a DNS server to handle your lookup requests – one which may belong to the ISP, or one that may not be properly secured.
+Without the proper settings in place, you may be leaving yourself open to data leaks.
+When connecting to any new network, the DHCP settings (the protocol that determines your machine’s IP address within the network) can automatically assign a DNS server to handle your lookup requests – one that may belong to the ISP, or one that may not be properly secured.
 Even if you connect to your VPN on this network, your DNS requests will bypass the encrypted tunnel, causing a DNS leak.

 The Fix: